SamraatJain9/data-ignition-lab-nicd/README.md

 ## Disclaimer

 This repository includes code and ideas originally developed as part of a collaborative project during the NICD Data Innovation Bootcamp.
-While the implementation, documentation, and enhancements presented here were authored by me, **much of the foundational design, domain knowledge, and data access was made possible by contributions from other team members and stakeholders**.
+While the implementation, documentation, and enhancements presented here were authored by me, **much of the foundational design, domain knowledge, and data access was made possible by contributions from other members from my team and stakeholders**.

 Please treat this repository as a **demonstration of technical capability** and **not as a plug-and-play solution**.